-The negative impedance control technique requires tuning of the synthetic capacitance around the capacitance value of the piezoelectric ceramic at free stress condition; this value is intrinsic to the electromechanical coupling and depends upon the material properties, the geometry of the patches and the plate stiffness.
+The negative impedance control technique requires tuning of the synthetic capacitance around the capacitance value of the piezoelectric ceramic at free stress condition (Livet et al. (2011)); this value is intrinsic to the electromechanical coupling and depends upon the material properties, the geometry of the patches and the plate stiffness.
 The intrinsic capacitance of the piezoelectric patch can be estimated by measurement using a capacitance meter when the specimen is free of external forces.
 In the present case the measured nominal patch capacitance is 50 nF.
 The actual circuit was tuned by varying the ratio R_4/R_3 in small increments from high negative values of the synthetic capacitance to a value very close to the targeted intrinsic capacitance value.
+When the external circuit approaches the set-point the system tends to be unstable and an increase of output voltage is observed (Livet et al. (2011)).
+If the output voltage reaches the limits of the op-amp's power supply voltage then the operational amplifier saturates and its output clips.
+In order to mitigate this effect, the circuit was modified by adding a complementary circuit able to detect saturation of the output.
+Basically, a comparator was introduced to monitor the op-amp output in order to identify these voltage overloads.